jhoelzel/jhoelzel.github.io/_posts/2023-04-16-Kubernetes-resource-limits.md

 In Kubernetes, setting resource limits can help you manage your cluster's resources more effectively.
 However, whether you set resource limits or not, there will always be a chance that some users are left out due to resource constraints or workload spikes.
 To ensure the best user experience and maintain high availability, it is crucial to design buffered workloads and configure your autoscalers to compensate for fluctuations in demand.

 In this article, we will explore the importance of overprovisioning workloads and how to set up autoscalers (mainly the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)) in Kubernetes to optimize resource utilization and provide a seamless user experience, regardless of whether resource limits are set or not.
 Through this balanced approach, you can achieve a more robust and resilient application infrastructure that meets the needs of your users even in the face of fluctuating demand.
+It also asumes that you are using the [cluster-autoscaler](https://github.com/kubernetes/autoscaler) to dynamically scale your cluster nodes.

 ***TLDR***
 > By implementing buffered workloads, you can create a cushion that allows your application to handle sudden increases in traffic or resource usage more gracefully.
 This approach helps prevent users from experiencing degraded performance or service outages during peak times.
 Combined with well-configured autoscalers, this strategy ensures that your cluster can dynamically adjust to changes in demand, scaling up or down as needed to accommodate user requests.